!

 • malicious complaints, for example over parking, smells or noise

-A hate crime is a criminal offense that is extended beyond harassment.
+A hate crime is a criminal offence that is extended beyond harassment.
 Examples of hate crimes include:

 • assault